Find Affordable College Courses

 $5,256 Average Tuition & Fees

-Kilgore College did quite well in this year’s ranking of the best value schools for industrial production technology students.
-It came in at #6 on the list.
-Located in the town of Kilgore, Kilgore College is a public school with a medium-sized student population.
+With a ranking of #6, Kilgore College did quite well on this year’s best value schools for industrial production technology students.
+Located in the fringe town of Kilgore, Kilgore College is a public college with a medium-sized student population.

 Read full report on Industrial Production Technology at Kilgore College

-Texas State Technical College came in at #7 in this year’s edition of the Best Value Industrial Production Technology Schools in the Southwest Region ranking.
-TSTC is a fairly large public school located in the midsize city of Waco.
+Texas State Technical College did quite well in this year’s ranking of the best value schools for industrial production technology students.
+It came in at #7 on the list.
+TSTC is a large public school located in the midsize city of Waco.

-TSTC undergraduate students pay an average of $11,369 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at TSTC are $11,369 per year.
 On average, industrial production tech graduates from TSTC take out $13,417 in student loans while working on their degree.

-Full Industrial Production Technology at Texas State Technical College Report
+Read full report on Industrial Production Technology at Texas State Technical College

 $15,023 Average Tuition & Fees